Go to: Transmission | Prevention | Symptoms | Vaccination

 When making plans, consider the level of risk.
 Having sex or other intimate contact with multiple or anonymous people (such as those met through social media, dating apps, or at parties) increases your risk of exposures.
 Clubs, raves, saunas, sex parties and other places with skin-to-skin or face-to-face contact with many people may also increase your risk of exposure, especially if people are wearing less clothing.
 For gay, bisexual and other men who have sex with men, these activities currently put them at high risk for exposure.

 Not every person has the same ability or resources to remain at home for a long period of time.
-This table (link) provides options for how to prevent spreading monkeypox to others, organized by the risk of spread.
+This table (link) provides options for how to prevent spreading mpox to others, organized by the risk of spread.
 Whenever possible, higher risk options should be avoided, and the lowest risk options should be followed.

 Symptoms usually start within 3 weeks of exposure to the virus.
 If someone has flu-like symptoms, they will usually develop a rash 1-4 days later.